FEBRUARY – HARVEST

 [results May – Judge: Murry Cave]

 This Competition is for the Natural History Trophy.
 For this competition you may enter up to two prints and/or two digital images (a total of four images).
 Competition is ungraded but points are awarded as usual.
 The overall winning print and winning digital will each have a trophy awarded at the annual prize giving in 2019.
 Please see the Natural History rules on the Marlborough Camera Club website.
+Set subject only.

-MAY – COLOUR ME GREEN
+MAY – COLOUR ME GREEN (Exhibition)

-[results June – Judge: Gail Stent]
+[results June – Selector: Gail Stent]

 Please submit images that are predominantly green.
 Think OUTSIDE the square.
-We are looking at selecting the best 25 images to compile onto a “Colour Wall” to exhibit later in the year.https://www.gettyimages.co.nz/photos/green-color
+We are looking at selecting the best 25 images to compile onto a “Colour Wall” to exhibit later in the year.https://www.gettyimages.co.nz/photos/green-color Submission of up to 4 digitals only, no prints for Colour Me Green.
+Reminder - please keep a large file of your entries for printing if selected.
+As Colour Me Green is not a competition there will be an open competition run in conjunction with this event where 2 digitals of choice are allowed.

 JUNE – HOLD THE LINE